Franchise contracts and the franchisor/franchisee relationshipFranchise relationship laws

 - on reasonable notice where there is no breach provided the franchisor gives the reasons for termination; and

-- without notice or reasons, in special circumstances limited to:
+- by giving no less than seven days' notice, in special circumstances limited to:

 - the loss of any licence the franchisee needs to carry on the business;